Horticulture & Grow-Lights

 Grow-lights, along with efficient horticulture procedures, enable accelerated plant development, extended growing periods and higher crop yields; they can also influence plant physiology.
 Around the world, an increasing range of crops is produced under grow-lights.
 Whilst this may have improved production, it has sometimes been at the expense of product value (eg taste).
-This is because some technologies emit suboptimal-spectra.
+This is because some lighting technologies emit suboptimal-spectra.

 It was believed that plants use only light from within the Photosynthetically Active Radiation (PAR).
 Research now indicates plants make use of UV-B to improve disease resistance, bio-mass, strength and leaf thickness and could be useful in plant taxa used for medicine.
 These factors are facilitated by HEP but are costly to implement in other technologies including LEDs.